 The Transportation Fee supports the enhanced on-campus shuttle service, provides for maintenance and student vehicle parking at the Route 281 lot.
 Students/staff must pay a vehicle registration fee.

 Allocation: $6.45* per credit hour for part-time students and $77* per semester for 12 or more credit hours.

 The Student Life Fee provides support for student-life experiences that are rich, fun and fulfilling outside of the classroom to promote student well-being and healthy lifestyle habits intended to last a lifetime.
 It also provides additional support for intramural sports and will eventually replace SGA support for sports clubs, fitness centers and other activities included in the new student life center programming and facilities.

-As of Fall 2008, all enrolled undergraduate and graduate students are charged a $5 per semester transcript fee.
-Any students enrolled at SUNY Cortland prior to Fall 2008 are "grandfathered" as former students, and receive unlimited official transcripts as a lifetime service.
+All enrolled undergraduate and graduate students are charged a $5 per semester transcript fee.
 Refer to the Registrar's website for detailed information on how to request an official college transcript.
-The College reserves the right to deny transcripts to any student who is delinquent in an obligation due to the College.
+The College is required to deny transcripts to any student who is delinquent in an obligation due to the College.